plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

-It may in fact be true that Blacks are still systemically discriminated against in this country, but don't use disproportionality as your proof, because if you do, then we'll end up with goofy nonsensical 'solutions' like affirmative action for White and Asian NBA players -- you know, to make things more equal, to _solve_ the disproportionality problem.
+It may in fact be true that Blacks are still systemically discriminated against in this country, but don't use disproportionality as your proof, because if you do, then we'll end up with goofy 'solutions' like affirmative action for White and Asian NBA players -- you know, to make things more equal, to _solve_ the disproportionality problem.